 Academics Overview ES

-In the PYP we believe that children learn when they connect new knowledge with existing knowledge.
 The role of the teacher is to provide opportunities for students to build meaning and refine understanding through structured inquiry.
-In the process the children learn social, thinking, research, self management and communication skills necessary for all learning.
+In the process students develop critical thinking, research, self management, communication and social skills.

-The teaching methodologies that are used in the Elementary are designed to:
+The IB PYP’s teaching methodologies are designed to:

 - Involve students actively in their own learning